Pivotal Payments offers credit card processing services, but is it a good choice for your business? Let’s take a look at CardFellow’s experience.

-When Tom called us to explain the situation, I told him that I would contact Pivotal Payments to see if there was anything that could be done.
+When Tom called us to explain the situation, I told him that I would contact Pivotal Payments to see if there was anything that Pivotal could do.
 Unfortunately, termination fees are not something that processors let go easily.

 I spent over an hour on the phone with Pivotal Payments, but it was clear that they had no interest in waiving their $3,445 cancellation fee.

-Even though we weren't able to get Tom's cancellation fee dropped, Pivotal Payments did say that they would lower the fee to $400 if they couldn't match the offer that Tom received through CardFellow.
+Even though we weren’t able to get Tom’s cancellation fee dropped, Pivotal Payments agreed to lower the fee to $400 if they couldn’t match the offer that Tom received through CardFellow.
 So, the ordeal with Pivotal Payments is still unraveling.

-Our goal here at CardFellow is to help businesses find the best credit card processing service, and we'll go the extra mile even if businesses are forced to stay with their current processor.
-We're not done yet, though, and we're keeping a close eye on Tom's situation with Pivotal Payments to help where we can.
+Our goal here at CardFellow is to help businesses find the best credit card processing service, and we’ll go the extra mile even if businesses are forced to stay with their current processor.
+We’re not done yet, though.
+We’re keeping a close eye on Tom’s situation with Pivotal Payments to help where we can.

 Even if Tom ends up stuck with Pivotal Payments, we’ve offered him our free monitoring service to ensure Pivotal Payments sticks to their promise to match the rates he received through CardFellow.

-The reason Pivotal Payments was able to charge this business such a high cancellation is because it has a liquidated damages clause in its merchant processing agreement.
+The reason Pivotal Payments was able to charge such a high cancellation is because it has a liquidated damages clause.
 A cancellation fee based on liquidated damages is determined by lost profit instead of a flat charge.
-For example, if a processor is making $300 a month on a business's processing volume, and the business cancels its processing agreement ten months before the terms expires, the business will owe the processor $3,000 based on liquidated damages.
+For example, if a processor is making $300 a month on a business’s processing volume, and the business cancels its processing agreement ten months before the terms expires, the business will owe the processor $3,000 based on liquidated damages.